 SendCutSend has a history of helping businesses make the most of our manufacturing services to reach a new level of success.
 We want to help you do the same.
 If you have any questions about utilizing SendCutSend for your business manufacturing, don’t hesitate to contact us.
 We’ll set you up for success with our precision laser and waterjet cutting, as well as our bending, tapping, and powder coating services.

-If you already use SendCutSend for your business but want to know how to adjust your designs to circumvent supply chain issues, reach out to us at email@example.com and our support team will answer any questions you might have.
+If you already use SendCutSend for your business but want to know how to adjust your designs to circumvent supply chain issues, reach out to our support team and we’ll answer any questions you might have!